DassaultSystemes-Technology/dspbr-pt/README.md

 ```

-The renderer fully supports the glTF 2.0 metallic/roughness model.
+The renderer supports the glTF 2.0 metallic/roughness model.
 The additional Enterprise PBR material features are supported as
 additional material extensions as defined by following pull requests to the official glTF 2.0 spec.

 Summary of the extensions and change proposal to the original core spec